cupidove/learngit/readme.txt

-git is a distrubute version control software git is a free software understand how git manage diff second change create a new branch is quich and simple
+git is a distrubute version control software git is a free software;
+understand how git manage diff second change create a new branch is quich and simple